MrRobotical/shopify-theme-sandbox/README.md

 ### Fragile item message

-Added a Block which outputs and icon and message to display a fragile product - local pick-up only messaging.
+Added a custom Block which outputs and icon and message to display a fragile product - local pick-up only messaging.
 The merchant can enter a tag value which will prompt this message.
 If the tag is present, this will overide the Free shipping msg, mentioned above.

 - File: product-main.liquid